dvdmtw98/blog/Post Vault/articles/2022-08-13-docker-101-part-3-containers.md

 ![Docker Container Run Command](images/docker-container/docker-container-run-5.png)

-Some Docker images allow to define environment variables that are used to configure some of the parameters used by the image.
+Some Docker images allow defining environment variables that are used to configure some of the parameters used by the image.
 We can set these parameters using the `-e` flag.

-The list of parameters that can be set on a image can be found by looking at the [page](https://hub.docker.com/_/mysql) of the image on Docker Hub.
+The list of parameters that can be set on an image can be found by looking at the [page](https://hub.docker.com/_/mysql) of the image on Docker Hub.

 ![Docker Container Environment Variables](images/docker-container/docker-container-envs.png)

 The ports column from the above image will be covered in detail in the next article.
-But in brief Docker allows us to expose some ports on the container which allow us to connect to the container and interact with the service running within it.
+But in brief, Docker allows us to expose some ports on the container which allow us to connect to the container and interact with the service running within it.

 What's important to observe is that this time the container is running in the background and is not attached to your terminal.

 ### Stopping Container

-Unlike interactive containers, detached containers need to be stopped explicitly by the user (unless they crash in which case they enter stopped stopped automatically)
+Unlike interactive containers, detached containers need to be stopped explicitly by the user (unless they crash in which case they automatically go to the stopped state)

 ![Stop Docker Container](images/docker-container/docker-container-stop.png)